The Sonny & Cher Comedy Hour: The Sonny & Cher Comedy Hour (1971-1974)

 By 1971, Sonny & Cher had stopped producing hit singles as a duet act.
 Cher's first feature film, Chastity, was not a success, and the duo decided to sing and tell jokes in nightclubs across the country.
 CBS head of programming Fred Silverman saw them one evening and offered them their own show.
 The Sonny & Cher Comedy Hour was originally supposed to be a summer replacement series, but high ratings gave Silverman sufficient reason to bring it back later that year, with a permanent spot on the schedule.
 The show was taped at CBS Television City in Hollywood.

-The show was a top-20 hit in the ratings for its entire run.
+The show was a hit in the ratings for its entire run.
 Each episode opened with the show's theme song, which segued into the first few notes of "The Beat Goes On".
 Every episode, Sonny exchanged banter with Cher, allowing Cher to put down Sonny in a sarcastic, yet comic manner.
 Comedy skits followed, mixed with musical numbers.
 At the end of each episode, Sonny and Cher sang their hit "I Got You Babe" to the audience.

 Many regular cast members appeared in sketches.
 Some notables include Teri Garr, Murray Langston (who later found brief fame as "The Unknown Comic" on The Gong Show), and Steve Martin (who also served as one of the show's writers).
 Regulars included: